Kilkenni/sb.Teleport/readme.md

 `/src/@types` folder and any `*.d.ts` files are not transpiled but ignored instead.

 Source Typescript files (`*.ts`) are transpiled into `*.lua-raw`.
-The reason of this is that while I attempted to use TSTL-compatible syntax everywhere, some TS functions have do direct or easily identifiable counterpart in Lua, and traspiler replaces them with non-working stubs (that typically have `_TS_` in names).
+The reason of this is that while I attempted to use TSTL-compatible syntax everywhere, some TS functions have no direct or easily identifiable counterpart in Lua, and traspiler replaces them with non-working stubs (that typically have `_TS_` in names).
 These need to be rewritten into Lua manually before the files can be run.
 After this is done, feel free to rename `*.lua-raw` files to simple `*.lua`.

 ## Known Issues